onesentforth/discipleschool/content/post/prisoners-of-prototypes/index.md

 +++
-title = "Prisoners of Prototypes" description = "As we gain knowledge about a particular domain of life, we tend to become prisoners of our prototypes." author = "Jason West" date = "2019-03-12" lastmod = "2019-03-13"
+title = "Prisoners of Prototypes" description = "As we gain knowledge and experience within a particular area of life, we tend to become prisoners of our prototypes." author = "Jason West" date = "2019-03-12" lastmod = "2019-03-13"